bootdotdev/blog/content/affiliate-terms.md

 ## Arbitration

 Any dispute relating in any way to this Agreement (including any actual or alleged breach hereof), any transactions or activities under this Agreement or your relationship with us or any of our affiliates shall be submitted to confidential arbitration, except that, to the extent you have in any manner violated or threatened to violate our intellectual property rights, we may seek injunctive or other appropriate relief in any state or federal court (and you consent to non-exclusive jurisdiction and venue in such courts) or any other court of competent jurisdiction.
 Arbitration under this agreement shall be conducted under the rules then prevailing of the American Arbitration Association.
-The arbitrator’s award shall be binding and may be entered as a judgment in any court of competent jurisdiction.
+The arbitrator's award shall be binding and may be entered as a judgment in any court of competent jurisdiction.
 To the fullest extent permitted by applicable law, no arbitration under this Agreement shall be joined to an arbitration involving any other party subject to this Agreement, whether through class arbitration proceedings or otherwise.

 ## Miscellaneous